jonathangraham/jonathangraham.github.io/_posts/2016-01-07-property_based_testing_clojure_functions.md

 Of course, Clojure can apply ```count``` to more than just strings.
 We can count bytes (```gen/bytes```), and vectors.
 Vectors of intergers can be generated with ```(gen/vec gen/int)```, but vectors can also contain any clojure value: ```(gen/vector gen/any)```.
 We can do a similar thing with lists, sets and maps.
 Maps require both a keyword and value, but both of these can be any clojure value (```(gen/map gen/any gen/any)```).

 We could write a separate property-based test for each of these collection types, but it would be great if we could randomly select one each time.
 We can do this with the combinator ```gen/one-of```.
 This generates elements from a vector of given generators, picking generators at random.
 Let's pull this generator into a separate function in its own namespace so that it will be easily reusable, and call it from our test.
-The tests will take longer to run now that they can have large collections with any type of colujre values, so for now let's reduce the number of tests that we run.
+The tests will take longer to run now that they can have large collections with any type of clojure values, so for now let's reduce the number of tests that we run.

 <pre><code>(def colls
   (gen/one-of [